eugeniatech/x-humans-site/README.md

 # x-humans-site
-A basic site for X Humans
+A basic site for X Humans that embeds the Figma Prototype